Bicyclette/Maze-Engine/README.md

 ## TO DO
 **Graphics**
 * Fix brightness threshold for non emissive surfaces.

-**Physics**
-* Set collision geometry as a member variable of an object\
-to ease the creation of a btCompoundShape.

 **Audio**
 * Add collection of audio elements for the scene class.